pippinbarr/cart253/topics/data/thinking-with-data.md

 *But*, it's very rigid.
 It's annoying to change anything.
 Note, for example, how all the platforms have the same dimensions, so if we change one we'll have to change them all.

 If we want to add a platform we'll have to just write out all the same instructions.
-If we want to move a platform we have to find the line of code that draws is and remember which number is `x` and which is `y`.
+If we want to move a platform we have to find the line of code that draws it and remember which number is `x` and which is `y`.

 ## JavaScript Objects!